 What to grow in your backyard garden

-Although this is a matter of personal taste and needs, I can tell you that you should stick with what grows well in your area, what stores well and what your family eats.
+Although this is a matter of personal taste and needs, I can tell you that you should stick with what grows well in your area.
+Plant the vegetables and fruits what stores sell and what your family eats.
 Once you get the hang of it, you can experiment and grow everything you want in your backyard garden.
 Don not go on and start with “tricky” experiments first because if they fail, your morale will be low and you may end up giving up on all this gardening business.
 Some plants won’t do well in your area and they might not produce as you thought.
 Instead of giving up, use this as a learning experience.

 Suggested reading: Understanding garden seeds for self-sufficiency